Advanced Therapeutic Horticulture Skills

-This course is fully online, cohort-based learning with a blend of self-paced content and live, interactive sessions.
+This fully online, cohort-based course blends self-paced learning with live, interactive sessions.

 Course Description